shashipalreddy/ADO.NET/README.md

 - Then in the code to read connection string use the configurationManager class
    `string connectionString = ConfigurationManager.ConnectionStrings["myConnectionString"].ConnectionString;`

-- Now we can use the connectionString directly in the sql connection as below `SqlConnection connection = new SqlConnection(connectionString)`
+- Now we can use the connectionString directly in the sql connection
+   `SqlConnection connection = new SqlConnection(connectionString)`

 ---